-Increase or decrease the SNMP Retry count.
+- Increase or decrease the SNMP Retry count.
 This setting is dependent on the latency and load on your network devices.
 More retries allow for SNMP failures or heavy network loads.
 However, more retries slow down the discovery process.
-One or two retries is recommended for small to medium size networks.

-Note: If you are discovering across a WAN link, allow for a longer timeout.
+One or two retries is recommended for small to medium size networks. - Note: If you are discovering across a WAN link, allow for a longer timeout. - 4 Click OK to save the protocol changes.